-Inside the Sport-Cam (yes we went inside the spaceship) there was a brochure.
-There we saw what has to be the craziest option ever to be printed in a truck camper brochure; two optional ice fishing holes!
+Inside the Sport-Cam was a brochure.
+There we discovered what has to be the craziest truck camper option ever; two optional ice fishing holes!
 Ice fishing holes?
 Two?
-You read correctly, the Sport-Cam had two ice fishing holes as an option.
 We can’t make this stuff up.

-Rather than try to explain how the SportCam 1158Z crawls in and out of a truck, we’ve included the following description from the SportCam brochure.
+Five Star RV unloaded the Sport-Cam from the truck during our visit.
+Rather than try to explain how the Sport-Cam 1158Z crawls in and out of a truck, we have included the following description from the Sport-Cam brochure:

-Ken and Barbara Neechiporenko of Bismark, North Dakota traded in the Sport-Cam on a brand-new Northern-Lite.
+Ken and Barbara Neechiporenko of Bismark, North Dakota traded in the Sport-Cam for a brand new Northern Lite.
 They told us that Sport-Cam was out of Schofield, Wisconsin and was no longer in business.